gioguarnieri/CursoF90eC/Course introduction.md

 AxB
 ```
 Notice that we even generated a random matrix, while in the others we did it as a single pre-defined matrix.

+Actually C can be way simpler (and faster) than that when using LAPACK (Linear Algebra Package).
+But installing and using LAPACK isn't as easy as "pip install LAPACK"

 Let's start to understand the language in [Dissecting the Hello world](Dissecting%20the%20Hello%20world.md).